frasermince/frasermince-blog/content/posts/2020-11-11-Intro-To-Reinforcement-Learning.md

 reward distribution.
 Which we refer to as the value.

 ## Discounting
-In practice for the value function we will not always use the accumulated reward but instead a reward accumulated with future time steps discounted.
-This is because we prefer reward now rather than later.
+In practice for the accumulation the reward we will not always just add everything up but instead use a reward accumulated with future time steps discounted.
+This is because we prefer reward sooner rather than later.
 If we do not discount we might build a program that prefers rewards so far in the future as to basically never happen.
 This is particularly true if we are dealing with an infinite horizon.
-A great example of this is if you have a program trying to get out of a maze we prefer for it to get out sooner rather than eventually.
-Otherwise we might see a program that loops for a long period of time rather than getting out quickly.
-In we have a infinite horizon we would formally say that we would not converge without a discounted future reward.
+A great example of this is if you have a program trying to get out of a maze, if you do not discount it might loop for a long period of time before escaping.
+If we have a infinite horizon we would formally say that we would not converge without a discounted future reward.

 ## Value